Calendar and desk planner

 An HMO licence isn't a one-off purchase — it has an expiry date, and letting it lapse even briefly puts you back in unlicensed territory with all the same penalties as never having applied at all.
 Here's what landlords need to know about renewal.

-How long does a licence last?
+How long does a licence last

 Most HMO licences are granted for up to five years, though a council can grant a shorter term if it has specific concerns about the property or the management arrangements.
 The exact expiry date is stated on your licence — it is worth diarising well in advance rather than relying on a council reminder, which is not guaranteed.
+Some councils send a renewal notice as a courtesy; many do not, and the responsibility for tracking the date sits with the landlord regardless.

 Why you should start early